 To learn more about Tagore’s educational institutions:

 How to cite this article: O’Connell, K. M. (2003).
-‘Rabindranath Tagore on education’, the encyclopaedia of informal education. [http://infed.org/mobi/rabindranath-tagore-on-education/.
+‘Rabindranath Tagore on education’, The encyclopedia of pedagogy and informal education. [https://infed.org/mobi/rabindranath-tagore-on-education/.
 Retrieved: insert date].

 Kathleen M. O’Connell teaches courses on South Asia at New College, University of Toronto, Toronto, Ontario.
 Her research interests include Rabindranath Tagore; Satyajit Ray; and Bengali literature and cultural history.